google/osdfir-infrastructure/charts/osdfir-infrastructure/README.md

 ```

 ### GKE Installations
-Create a Turbinia GCP account using the helper script in `tools/create-gcp-sa.sh` prior to installing the chart.
+Create a Turbinia GCP account using the helper script in `osdfir-infrastructure/charts/turbinia/tools/create-gcp-sa.sh` prior to installing the chart.

-Install the chart providing both the original values and the production values,
-and required GCP values then pick a release name such as `osdfir-prod`:
+Install the chart with the base values in `values.yaml`, the production values in `values-production.yaml`, and set appropriate values to enable GCP for Turbinia.
+Using a release name such as `osdfir-prod`, run:
 ```console
 helm install osdfir-prod ../osdfir-infrastructure \
     -f values.yaml \